wilfredbayudan/wanderlist-client/README.md

 ## Contributing

-Contributing Bug reports and pull requests are welcome on GitHub at https://github.com/wilfredbayudan/wanderlist-client.
+Contributing bug reports and pull requests are welcome on GitHub at https://github.com/wilfredbayudan/wanderlist-client.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

 ## License